khanmjk/altsoftwareplanning/README.md

 * **Model Software Architecture:** Define systems, services, APIs, and their dependencies.
 * **Map Organizational Structure:** Link teams to services, assign engineers (including AI Software Engineers), and represent management hierarchies.
 * **Visualize Relationships:** Understand how services connect, how teams are structured, and how they relate to the software they own.
-* **Plan Capacity & Resources:** Configure detailed capacity constraints (leave, overheads, team activities, etc.) to understand true team availability (Net Project SDE Years).
+* **Plan Capacity & Resources:** Configure detailed capacity constraints (leave, overheads, team activities, etc.) and AI productivity gains to understand true team availability (Net Project SDE Years).
 * **Manage Roadmaps & Backlogs:** Define, prioritize, and manage initiatives from backlog through to completion, focusing on strategic alignment and product management needs.
 * **Execute Yearly Planning:** Commit initiatives to a yearly plan, assign detailed engineering estimates, and track against calculated team capacities.
 * **Forecast Team Growth:** Model SDE hiring, ramp-up, and attrition, factoring in detailed capacity constraints to predict resource availability.